 - One will attain great benefit with sufficient unsurpassed merits and virtues by merely reciting Namo Amitabha Buddha.

 - No matter how much in pain we are, we must strive to hear this teaching.
-The merit and virtues received are so great, it would be worth it even if we had to jump over a sea on Many Bodhisattvas have no opportunity to hear it.
+The merit and virtues received are so great, it would be worth it even if we had to jump over a sea on fire.
+Many Bodhisattvas have no opportunity to hear it.
 If someone can hear this teaching, he will not retrogress, and will be assured of becoming a Buddha.

 - When one Buddha enters Nirvana and the next Buddha has not yet descend for birth; in order to keep this teaching of Amitabha’s deliverance alive in the universe, we have to propagate this teaching forever.